Key Takeaway

 - Make informed dose adjustments based on clinical data

 At FormBlends, we view lab work as a cornerstone of quality care, not an optional add-on.
-It protects you and gives your physician the information needed to optimize your results.
+It protects you and gives your physician the information needed to improve your results.

 What Should I Know About Kidney Monitoring on Wegovy?